Blog / Proximity Sensor: A Contactless Sensor Ideal For Delicate or Unstable Objects

 One device that has played a critical role in developing intelligent systems is the sensor.
 Think about all the information your car gives you about the surrounding environment as you drive.
 Most of that comes from the onboard sensors.The proximity sensor is uniquely ideal for such applications because it can detect objects without physical contact.
 The device is also suitable for several other control and industrial applications, making it very handy.

-We will look at it in detail and show you how to design it on a circuit board.
+We will look at it in detail and show you how to design it on a printed circuit board fabrication.

 What Is A Proximity Sensor?